mlswg/mls-protocol/draft-barnes-mls-protocol.md

 is used (as a salt when hashing) to:

  * add freshness to derived symmetric keys
- * create channel-binding between messages to achieve some form of transcript security

-[BB.
-Replace 2. by "cryptographically bind the transcript of all previous messages with the current group shared secret" ?]
+ * cryptographically bind the transcript of all previous messages with the current group shared secret

 Possible candidates for that are:

  * the key used for the previous message (hash ratcheting)
  * the counter of the previous message (needs to be known to new members of the group)
- * the hash of the previous message (strong indication that other participants saw the same history)
+ * the hash of the previous message (proof that other participants saw the same history)

-[BB.
-More than an indication, it should be an unforgeable proof that they have the same history]

 The requirement for this is that all participants know these values.
-If additional clear-text fields are attached to messages (like the counter), those fields can be protected by a signed message envelope.
+If additional clear-text fields are attached to messages (like the counter), those fields MUST be protected by a signed message envelope.

-[BB.
-I would go for MUST be authenticated instead]

 Alternatively, the hash of the previous message can also be included as an additional field rather than change the encryption key.
 This allows for a more flexible approach, because the receiving party can choose to ignore it (if the value is not known, or if transcript security is not required).

-[BB.
-Not sure to understand this...]

 # Security Considerations